How to setup a ticket bot

 Commands: /addadmin @username or /addadmin @role

-Add specified user to Default Team in Staff Teams.
-They can only see tickets assigned to Default Team as support.
+Add the specified user to the Default Team in Staff Teams.
+They can only see tickets assigned to the Default Team as support.

 Commands: /addsupport @username or /addsupport @role